AlphabetsAlphabets/UMA/docs/README.md

 **This has only been tested on windows.**

-# Features to be added.
-These are listed in terms of priority
-1. Adding asynchronous capabilities
-2. Adding possible videos to watch.

 ### Known limitations
 1. Unable to display the following content available.
 Similar to YouTube, where there is a column with all other videos you can possible choose from.
+(Won't fix)

-3. Unable to skip straight to next video, once it has ended (When that auto-play button shows up)
+3. Unable to skip straight to next video, once it has ended (Won't fix)

 4. Unable to skip straight to next video, on command.
+(Won't fix)